blazium-engine/.github/profile/README.md

 Blazium is a fork of the [Godot Engine](https://godotengine.org), a free and open-source game engine designed for both 2D and 3D applications.

-Blazium aims to remain free, open-source, and easy to use while introducing quality-of-life improvements, optimizations, additional tools, and other enhancements missing from Godot.
-These changes will be driven by the community rather than corporate funding.
-The surrounding community aims to create a space where developers can receive support, share suggestions, and interact freely without feeling as though they are walking on eggshells.

-### Overarching Goals of the Project
+### Goals of the Project
 - **No Donations Policy:** Operate without accepting any form of donations.
-- **Timely Resolution of Priority PRs:** Address high-priority pull requests from Godot that have been left unaddressed for extended periods.
+- **Merging Priority PRs:** Address high-priority pull requests from Godot that have been left unaddressed for extended periods.
-- **Game Development Services:** Provide essential services for game development, such as lobbies, leaderboards, and more.
+- **Game Services:** Provide essential services for game development, such as lobbies, leaderboards, and more.
+- **Game Development:** Implement games to test engine and services functionality.
-- **Platform Integration Modules:** Develop modules to integrate and deploy games on platforms like Discord, Steam, and others.
+- **Platform Integration:** Develop modules to integrate and deploy games on platforms like Discord, Steam, and others.
-- **Console Integration Modules:** Create modules to support shipping games on consoles such as Nintendo Switch, Xbox, and more.
+- **Console Integration:** Create modules to support shipping games on consoles such as Nintendo Switch, Xbox, and more.
-- **GDExtension Compatibility:** Ensure full portability of projects when transitioning from Godot to Blazium by maintaining GDExtension compatibility.
+- **Backwards Compatibility:** Ensure full portability of projects when transitioning from Godot to Blazium by maintaining GDExtension compatibility.

-### A fork of the [Godot Engine](https://godotengine.org)

-One of the main issues with the Godot project is that, while it started as a community-driven initiative, its top-down organizational structure has sidelined community contributions, leading many developers to feel pushed away.
-Despite this, the continued interest from the community is evident in the large number of open pull requests and unresolved issues.

-Blazium seeks to address these issues with a transparent, open process for improving the engine.
-While our community is still in its early stages, we are committed to building trust through actions.
-Authority within the project will be earned by those who actively contribute and have a vested interest in its success.
+### Testing by Developing Games

+We chose the path of developing games in order to test the engine and the services integration.
+Our approach is that if we make something, it will most likely be something we need or the community needs.
+So far with our first game, Hangman, we needed a Lobby Service, deployment to Discord, and more.

+### Tools and Services

+One important part of Blazium is something that isn't even in the Engine.
+The tools and services with which we develop multiplayer games and deploy them to different platforms.
+Whether it's to just validate a use case, or create completely new functionality, we will do it in order to make our games a reality.
+From turn based board games to realtime games, we will do it all.

 ## Where to Go From Here